highfidelity/hifi-content/usefulUtilities/statusIndicator/README.md

     "mySQLUsername": "<MySQL DB username>",
     "mySQLPassword": "<MySQL DB password>",
-    "databaseName": "<the name of the database associated with the Status Indicator app>", "wwwRoot": "<a URL to the remote host serving the files in `/webApp/www`. include the trailing slash. used for testing so that the `canary` API endpoint knows where to check. example: https://example.com/statusIndicator/>"
+    "databaseName": "<the name of the database associated with the Status Indicator app>", "wwwRoot": "<a URL to the remote host serving the files in `/webApp/www/`. include the trailing slash. used for testing so that the `canary` API endpoint knows where to check. example: https://example.com/statusIndicator/>"
 }
 ```

 ## Testing
-You can perform a local 1-person test of this new code by doing the following:
+You can perform a local test of the Status Indicator system by doing the following:
-1. Perform configuration steps as per the "Config" section above.
+1. Perform the configuration steps as per the "High Fidelity Script Setup" section.
+2. Perform the configuration steps as per the "HTML Frontend Setup" section.
+3. Ensure a MySQL Server is running somewhere over which you have control (a local installation of [MySQL Community Edition](https://www.mysql.com/downloads/) works perfectly).
+4. Perform the configuration steps as per the "Web App Config" section.
-2. Run the `statusIndicator_webApp.js` Web app from a local NodeJS v10.15.1 installation.
+5. Run the `statusIndicator_webApp.js` Web app from a local NodeJS v10.15.1 installation:
-    - Run `npm install` from the `webApp/app` directory
+    1. Run `npm install` from the `webApp/app` directory
-    - Run `node statusIndicator_webApp.js` from the `webApp/app` directory
+    2. Run `node statusIndicator_webApp.js` from the `webApp/app` directory
+6. Run a local HTTP server from the `webApp/www` directory:
+    1. Run `npm install -g http-server` from the `webApp/www` directory (you only have to do this once)
+    2. Run `http-server -p 80` from the `webApp/www` directory
+7. Seed the correct Status Indicator MySQL database with valid data.
+8. Go to `http://localhost/allEmployees.html` in your browser.

 # Release Notes

-## Backend: v2.6 | Interface App: 2019-07-16_10-50-00 | [commit xxxxxxx](https://github.com/highfidelity/hifi-content/commits/xxxxxxx)
+## Backend: v2.6 | Interface App: 2019-07-16_10-50-00 | [commit 134bb43](https://github.com/highfidelity/hifi-content/commits/134bb43)
 - Completely removed the notion of "team names" from Status Indicator.
 This means `teamPage.html` no longer exists, and interfaces that get data from the server via the status indicator backend APIs can no longer be formatted based off of team names.

 ## Backend: v2.5 | Interface App: 2019-07-16_11-06-29 | [commit 4ad6031](https://github.com/highfidelity/hifi-content/commits/4ad6031)